Social Media Toolkit

 See additional social media-ready graphics below.

 The Filmed by Bike film festival’s BIPOC Filmmaker Grant, Presented by Machines for Freedom, awards cash grants to emerging BIPOC filmmakers to provide the spotlight they deserve.
-This revolving grant fund will support at least two filmmakers every year.
+This revolving grant fund will support filmmakers every year.
 You can create an impact!
 Make a donation to the fund to help Filmed by Bike award even more grants.

 Filmmaker applications for funding are accepted year round and no experience is required.